0x16h/cryogenix.net-www/src/OpenBSD_assembly.md

     .globl _start		/* make _start symbol global/known to ld */
     _start:
    	movq $1,%rax		/* copy 1 (SYS_exit) into rax register */
-	movq $123,%rdi		/* 1st parameter: 123
+	movq $123,%rdi		/* 1st parameter: 123 */
 	syscall 		/* call syscall (int 0x80 on 32-bit) */

 Assemble and link with GNU tools:

     $ as sysexit.s -o sysexit.o
+    $ ld sysexit.o -o sysexit --dynamic-linker /usr/libexec/ld.so

+For a static executable:

     $ ld -e _start -static sysexit.o -o sysexit

 - -e _start instructs the linker to use _start as an entry symbol/point
-- -static is required for compatibility with OpenBSD - I'm not sure why, but without it the program will abort.
-Some kernel security feature?
+- -static is required otherwise the resulting shared executable will look for /lib/ld64.so.1 (which doesn't exist) - thanks /u/Kernigh!

 Execute our program and print the exit code: